onap/vnfrqts-requirements/docs/Chapter7.rst

 **Design Definition**

 The ONAP Design Time Framework provides the ability to design NFV resources including VNFs, Services, and products.
-The vendor must provide VNF packages that include a rich set of recipes, management and functional interfaces, policies, configuration parameters, and infrastructure requirements that can be utilized by the ONAP Design
+The VNF provider must provide VNF packages that include a rich set of recipes, management and functional interfaces, policies, configuration parameters, and infrastructure requirements that can be utilized by the ONAP Design